 In 1973, Howard Stern worked as a DJ for WTBU on a show called the King Schmaltz Bagel Hour.
 WTBU claims the title as the first station to fire Stern, after he ran a segment titled “Making the Bishop Blush.”

 In 1980, WTBU led a boycott of Arista Records, when the label began charging stations that received its releases.
 Several other stations joined the boycott, and Arista changed its policy after the month-long protest.

 A year later, WTBU began an artist spotlight segment with The Who.
 WTBU has since conducted countless interviews with bands such as Dr. Dog and celebrities such as Jimmy Fallon.

 WTBU began webcasting on Halloween of 1999.
-As one of the first radio stations to do so, then-station manager Bill Rigby and the station were featured in a New York Times article about evolving media.
+Jake Kassen, class of 2003, worked as the technical director and helped to get WTBU onto the web.
+He now continues to work with WTBU as the staff technical director.
+As one of the first radio stations to start webcasting, then-station manager Bill Rigby and the station were featured in a New York Times article about evolving media.

 Currently, WTBU is broadcasting out of a brand new state-of-the-art studio on the 3rd floor of COM.
 With the help of the administration and alumni, WTBU was able to make this possible after an electrical fire in March of 2016 destroyed the entire studio.
 Zach Schiffman, class of 2018, was in the studio doing his show “Do You Wanna Talk” at the time of the fire.
 But even after the fire, he continued to do his weekly show and recall his fond memories of the studio throughout the years.